Archive for “Young Athletes” Tag

 2) The majority of resistance occurs at the top end, where athletic movements occur.
 The maximal contraction should occur at the top end of the swing movement.
 With just the dead weight resistance supplied by the kettlebell athletes are sometimes apt to use the top extension as a point of relaxation.
 The addition of band resistance increases the load as it travels away from the floor.
 This top “high resistance” position is also the position in which most athletic movements occur.

 In general swings simulate overall athletic movement.
 A correct swing should have the athlete relax momentarily at the top of the swing after reaching full hip extension but before returning to contraction at the top.
 This contract, relax, contract pattern allows for greater recruitment on the next upward swing.
-This pattern

-Prowler Sprints
+Prowler Sprints To Train Young Athletes

 The goals of Olympic lifting are varied.
 They can go from becoming a better competitor, across the spectrum to improving speed (I first noticed that I had become a much more powerful athlete due to Olympic lifting when my 40 yard dash time dropped .5 seconds in just 6 months) For the latter a great substitution is to do resisted sprinting with the prowler.